zeroc-ice/ice-builder-visualstudio/README.md

 ### Build Instructions

+#### Building Visual Studio 2022 extension

-Open the `IceBuilder.sln` solution file in Visual Studio 2022.
+Open the `IceBuilder.sln` solution file in Visual Studio 2022 and build the `IceBuilder.Next` project.

-After building the Ice Builder extension, there would be two VSIX packages:
+After building the Ice Builder extension, there would be a VSIX package in:

-- For Visual Studio 2022 or above use `IceBuilder.Next\bin\Debug\IceBuilder.vsix`
+- `IceBuilder.Next\bin\Debug\IceBuilder.vsix` or `IceBuilder.Next\bin\Release\IceBuilder.vsix`

+#### Building Visual Studio 2019, 2017 and 2015 extension

+Open the `IceBuilder.sln` solution file in Visual Studio 2019 and build the `IceBuilder` project.

+After building the Ice Builder extension, there would be a VSIX package in:

-- For Visual Studio 2019 or earlier use `IceBuilder\bin\Debug\IceBuilder.vsix`
+- `IceBuilder\bin\Debug\IceBuilder.vsix` or `IceBuilder\bin\Release\IceBuilder.vsix`

+### Signing

-You can sign your extension with Authenticode by setting the environment variable `SIGN_CERTIFICATE` to the path of your PFX certificate store, and the `SIGN_PASSWORD` environment variable to the password used by your certificate store.
+You can sign your extension with Authenticode by setting the environment variable `SIGN_CERTIFICATE` to the path of your PFX certificate store, the `SIGN_PASSWORD` environment variable to the password used by your certificate store and `SIGN_CERTIFICATE_SHA1` to the SHA1 hash of your certificate.